ldcas-uc3m/CE-Lab1/README.md

 - You won’t need weeks of computation if you use the tool wisely but the process will take some time, so start soo.

 # Installation and execution
+Install JohnTheRipper from source, [instructions here](https://github.com/openwall/john/blob/bleeding-jumbo/doc/INSTALL-UBUNTU).
+If you install it any other way, change the variables `JOHN_PATH`, `JOHN_POT_PATH` and `JOHN_CONF_PATH` in `src/crack.sh`.

-First install JohnTheRipper and cewl through your package manager.
+Install cewl through your package manager.
 For APT:
 ```
 sudo apt install john cewl